AnasBarakat01/Contact-Form/README.md

 Here are the steps to create Contact-Form using **PHP** and **Laravel** framework.
 ### 1 - Migration
 I used migration ,provided from Laravel, to create the table of the Contact-Form in the database.
 As you can see I created table clled "contacts".
-This table will include the emails sent through this form.
+This table will include the emails sent ,to website owners, through this form.
 Four columns in this table id, name, email, subject and message.
 #### Why do I use migration ?
 * If some other developer will be working on your script by taking a pull, You don’t have to send him or her the SQL files to import the db.